 Kymberly Williams-Evans, MA

-We culled from hither and yon to offer you two-stop resource shopping as follows:
+We culled from hither and yon to offer you one-stop resource shopping as follows:

 What’s the ultimate list to be part of if you want to be a Boomer in the Know?
 Why, the subscriber list for our YouTube channel and blog.
 Please also follow us on Twitter: AlexandraFunFit and KymberlyFunFit and Instagram: KymberlyFunFit and AlexandraFunFit.
 Or click now on the icons above.

 We were not compensated in any way for compiling this list.
 List.ly.com is a free service (they do have a paid, upgraded option, but we have not gone that route).
 Don’t you think this list looks prettier than a bunch of links in a row?

 Researchers from the Melbourne Institute of Applied Economic and Social Research looked at data about the diet, exercise and personality type of more than 7,000 people and discovered that personality definitely has an effect on weight loss and good health.
 Those people who, like “The Little Engine That Could,” believe they can change their lives through their own actions eat healthier food, exercise more, smoke less and stay away from binge drinking.

 People who are more like Eeyore, (the donkey from Winnie-the-Pooh), believe that luck or fate are responsible for their situation.
 These people tend to be less healthy because they don’t see themselves as fully in charge of their own lives.

 Simply said, a “can do” attitude leads to a healthier lifestyle.
 Join us now in a chorus of “Anything you can do I can do better!”[youtube]http://www.youtube.com/watch?v=WO23WBji_Z0[/youtube] Men and Women Differ in Weight Loss Motivation